spettersson/splunk4patientprivacy/data_guide.md

 A full list of configurations for event line-breaking with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking#:~:text=Line%20breaking%20general,affect%20line%20breaking.).
 However, part of what is commonly referred to as the "Magic 8" configurations are `LINE_BREAKER`, `SHOULD_LINEMERGE`, and `TRUNCATE`.

-Example (unstructured single-line logs delimited by a single \n character):
+An example defined to handle unstructured single-line logs delimited by a single \n character:
 ```ini
 LINE_BREAKER = (\n+)  # Ensures each log record is treated as a separate event by splitting at each newline.
 SHOULD_LINEMERGE = false # When set to false, Splunk will treat the result of LINE_BREAKER as individual events.
 TRUNCATE = 10000 # The maximum length of an event, in bytes.
 Hinders Splunk from indexing very large events.
 ```

+Best practices is to always test the configurations on sample logs before putting them into production.
+This can be done via the "Add Data" wizard in Splunk Web
+1. Navigate to **Settings → Add Data** in Splunk Web.
+2. Click **Upload**.
+3. Click **Select File** and select a sample log file.
+4. Enter **event line-breaking** configurations
+5. Validate **event line-breaking**.

-#### **3. Define Timestamp Assignment**
+#### **3. Define Event Timestamp Assignment**

-The sourcetype applies [timestamp assignment](https://docs.splunk.com/Documentation/Splunk/latest/Data/HowSplunkextractstimestamps) configurations which control how Splunk identifies, extracts, and assigns timestamps to events.
+The sourcetype applies [event timestamp assignment](https://docs.splunk.com/Documentation/Splunk/latest/Data/HowSplunkextractstimestamps) configurations which control how Splunk identifies, extracts, and assigns a timestamp to each individual events.

-A full list of configurations for timestamp assignment with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/9.4.0/Data/Configuretimestamprecognition#:~:text=of%20these%20settings.-,Timestamp%20settings,The%20following%20timestamp%20configuration%20settings%20are%20available%3A,-Setting).
+A full list of configurations for event timestamp assignment with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/9.4.0/Data/Configuretimestamprecognition#:~:text=of%20these%20settings.-,Timestamp%20settings,The%20following%20timestamp%20configuration%20settings%20are%20available%3A,-Setting).
 However, part of what is commonly referred to as the "Magic 8" configurations are `TIME_PREFIX`, `TIME_FORMAT`, and `MAX_TIMESTAMP_LOOKAHEAD`

-Example (unstructured single-line logs with timestamps in ISO 8601 format, including microseconds):
+An example defined to handle unstructured single-line logs with timestamps in ISO 8601 format (including microseconds):
 ```ini
 TIME_PREFIX = ^  # The timestamp starts directly at the beginning of each log record.
 TIME_FORMAT = %Y-%m-%dT%H:%M:%S.%6QZ  #ISO 8601 format including microseconds.
 MAX_TIMESTAMP_LOOKAHEAD = 27  # The timestamp length is up to 27 characters.
 ```

+Best practices is to always test the configurations on sample logs before putting them into production.
+This can be done via the "Add Data" wizard in Splunk Web
+1. Navigate to **Settings → Add Data** in Splunk Web.
+2. Click **Upload**.
+3. Click **Select File** and select a sample log file.
+4. Enter **event timestamp assignment** configurations
+5. Validate **event timestamp assignment**.

 #### **4. Create the Sourcetype(s)**

+By now, you have defined and validated that each of your sourcetypes does proper index-time processing.
+The next step is to actually create the sourcetype(s).

 ##### **For Splunk Cloud and Splunk Enterprise ([Single Server Deployment](https://docs.splunk.com/Documentation/Splunk/latest/Deploy/Distributedoverview#:~:text=In%20single%2Dinstance%20deployments%2C%20one%20instance%20of%20Splunk%20Enterprise%20handles%20all%20aspects%20of%20processing%20data%2C%20from%20input%20through%20indexing%20to%20search.%20A%20single%2Dinstance%20deployment%20can%20be%20useful%20for%20testing%20and%20evaluation%20purposes%20and%20might%20serve%20the%20needs%20of%20department%2Dsized%20environments.))**
 - Create a Splunk app where the sourcetype(s) should be located.